-American Dental Center Dentists recommend root canal treatment when decay will likely damage or has already killed a tooth.
+In American Dental Center, our dentists recommend root canal treatment when decay will likely damage or has already killed a tooth.
 During a root canal, the dentist removes the pulp from the center of a tooth and fills the pulp cavity.
 This can prevent the development of a painful infection in the pulp that may spread to other teeth.
 A root canal can also treat an infection that has developed into an abscessed tooth.
 This procedure can relieve toothache, stop infection, and promote healing.

-In addition to dental school Dr. Haghiri has spent years specializing in root canal therapy, focusing in first op and repairing roots.
-Over the years and thousands of root canal procedures she has done, she holds over 99% success in Endo.
-Here in American Dental Center, our staff will make you feel at home and explain every step of the procedure , therefore the operation will go smoothly.
+In addition to dental school Dr. Haghiri has spent years perfecting her root canal therapy skills with the help of the modern technology which exist today, focusing in first op and repairing roots.
+Here in American Dental Center, our staff will make you feel at home.
+As the procedure goes along, Dr. Haghiri explains every step of the procedure.
+She believes that the patient needs to be aware of everything that is going on while he/she is being operated on.
+She will make sure, her patient is in a calm and worry free state before she starts any procedure.
 Of course, root canal treatment is in fact repair of a damaged teeth and there is always 50% risk of unsuccessful treatment.
 In every case the Dentist and his or her experience will determine the percentage probability of success of the treatment.
 Here in American Dental Center, Dr. Haghiri will evaluate your case thoroughly, and will tell you the success rate of your treatment case.

 What Happens During Root Canal Treatment?

 A local anesthetic will be given.
-A sheet of latex called the “rubber dam” (we’ve got non latex ones too) will be placed around the tooth to isolate it, hence keeping it clean and dry during treatment.
+A sheet of latex called the “rubber dam” will be placed around the tooth to isolate it, hence keeping it clean and dry during treatment.
 The treatment consists of three or four basic steps, but the number of visits will depend on your particular root canal procedure.
 Some cases require 2 visits but many are just a single visit.
 Occasionally 3 appointments are needed.

 In any case, it depends on the degree of infection/inflammation and complexity of the required root canal treatment.
 Our philosophy is that it’s more important to get it done right rather than meet a specific time criteria.
 Let’s look at the basic steps for nonsurgical root canal therapy.